 Hot paprika can be either hot Hungarian paprika or hot smoked paprika from Spain.
-The Spanish and Hungarian versions are interchangeable, but you will not have an easy time finding either of them in the average American grocery store.
-In other words, you will probably have to seek out a substitute.
-If you are trying to replace either type of hot paprika, you will need your alternative to possess their most important qualities such as a moderate capsicum heat and the earthy sweetness that you get from regular paprika.
+The Spanish and Hungarian versions are interchangeable, but you may not have an easy time finding either in the average American grocery store.
+If you are trying to replace either type of hot paprika, you will need your alternative to possess their most important qualities: their moderate heat (compared to sweet paprika) and earthy sweetness.
 Below are some of the best hot paprika substitutes, all of which are relatively easy to find.

 Your best bet: Sweet paprika plus cayenne p

-Standard Spanish or Hungarian paprika can provide much of the flavor and the color that you want from hot paprika.
+Standard Spanish or Hungarian paprika can provide much of the flavor and color that you want from hot paprika.
 What it won’t do is give you the heat.
-Cayenne pepper is similar to the peppers used to make paprika.
+Enter cayenne pepper into the blend.

 Cayenne is known for its moderately fiery kick and color but does not have much going for it in terms of flavor.
 When you combine it with paprika, each pepper powder compensates for what the other does not have.
 Cayenne powder — which is hotter than the hottest paprika — brings the heat; sweet paprika adds flavor and dilutes the cayenne to keep the blend from being too hot.